 Endometriosis is a disease where tissue similar to the lining of the uterus grows throughout the body, usually in the pelvis or abdominal cavity.
 It bleeds and spreads, fusing together or completely damaging the reproductive system, parts of the bowel, bladder or more.
 It's treated with hormones, pain killers and surgeries - all too often by doctors without adequate training, using treatments and surgical techniques that cause further damage and pain.
 The 'gold standard' treatment is surgery with an Endometriosis specialist using deep excision technique.
 This is little known about, hard to come by, expensive and mostly not covered by insurance in the US, or the NHS in the U.K.

 Endometriosis is referred to as the 'invisible disease’ - it pulls, twists and scars our internal organs, leaving only our swelling, heat pad burns and possible limited mobility to show for it.
 Its connection with the monthly cycle and the surrounding stigma often brings about narrow minded and ignorant views of the disease.
 In some nauseating parallel to historical ‘female hysteria’, women with pain that cannot be seen are all too often overlooked, ignored or disbelieved by healthcare professionals.
 When I first became extremely ill at age 13, my first referral was to a psychotherapist with a mis-diagnosis of depression.
-On average women wait 10 years for a correct diagnosis.
+On average women and trans men wait 10 years for a correct diagnosis.
 It took me 12 years of severe pain, collapsing, bleeding, wheelchairs, ambulances and accusations before receiving mine.
-My experience isn't unique; thousands of women are mis-diagnosed and mis-treated every year, and it's not good enough.
+My experience isn't unique; thousands of people are mis-diagnosed and mis-treated every year, and it's not good enough.

 The first photograph of the series, titled '2014-2017', is currently on show at the National Portrait Gallery in London as part of the Taylor Wessing Portrait Prize exhibition, and is included in The Taylor Wessing Photographic Portrait Prize 17 book